Evaristo (footballer)

-Evaristo de Macedo Filho, (born 22 June 1933, in Rio de Janeiro), known simply as Evaristo, is a Brazilian former footballer and coach.
+Evaristo de Macedo Filho, (born 22 June 1933), known simply as Evaristo, is a Brazilian former footballer and coach.

 Club career

 Madureira (1950–1952)

 Raised in the north of Rio de Janeiro, Evaristo, like many children, played football simply for fun on the streets, and watched Flamengo play on weekends with his uncle.
 In 1950, aged 17, Evaristo joined a friend who was attending a trial at Madureira and was asked to come back the following day.
 Signed as an amateur, he scored 18 goals in 35 games, including one against Fluminense at the Maracanã Stadium.

 Flamengo (1953–1957)

 Evaristo was called up to the Brazilian squad at the 1952 Summer Olympics in Helsinki.
 After returning home following elimination to an experienced Germany side, all of the Brazil players received new club offers.
 Turning down offers from Vasco da Gama and Fluminense, Evaristo joined Flamengo, and won three successive Rio State Championships with the club.
 He scored 103 goals in 191 games for Flamengo, including four during a 12–2 win over São Cristóvão, the biggest win ever recorded at the Maracanã to date.